OAB, Pregnancy and Incontinence

 Pregnancy and Incontinence

 Many women experience some involuntary loss of urine while pregnant.
-In some cases it is mild, and goes away quick, while in other cases it can be severe.
-The likelihood to have incontinence depends of certain factors - for example advanced age, being overweight or obese.
-Some women will continue to have these problems after pregnancy as well, unless you take extra care of your bladder.
+In some cases, it is mild and goes away quickly, while in other cases it can be severe.
+The likelihood of having incontinence depends on certain factors - for example, advanced age, being overweight or obese.
+Some women will continue to have these problems after pregnancy as well unless you take extra care of your bladder.

 Stress incontinence is the most common form of incontinence in pregnant women; it happens because there is additional pressure on the bladder and the muscles of the bladder are not strong enough to hold the urine.